spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 To create/edit a right-sizing rule:

 1. Click the **Advanced Optimization** tab if not already displayed.
-2. Click **+ Add new rule** above the Automation Rules list to create a new rule (or to edit an existing rule, click the pencil icon in the rule).
+2. To create a new rule, click **+ Add new rule** above the Automation Rules list (or to edit an existing rule, click the pencil icon in the rule).

 ![rs-conf-auto-rule2](https://github.com/user-attachments/assets/fa96a30d-15ad-443a-b5a0-925edbbb98be)

 3. In the Configure Automation Rule dialog box, enter/edit the unique rule name.
-4. Select when to apply the recommendation by clicking the relevant radio button:
+4. Select when to apply the recommendation by selecting one of the following options:

       *   **Once available**: The recommendation is applied immediately after it becomes available.
       *   **At a specific time**: You select when to apply the recommendation after it becomes available.